ml-jku/mgenerators-failure-modes/README.md

 1. `predictions.py`: This fits  a classifier multiple times with different random seeds, mainly to estimate the optimization/control score combinations of split 1 actives.
 The results are used to get the contours in the scatter plots (Fig. 2, S1)
 1. `plots.ipynb`: Notebook to create most of the plots in the paper
 1. `nearest_neighbours.ipynb`: Notebook to calculate nearest neighbour distances and to create Fig. S4 (histograms over Tanimoto similarities)

+## Special thanks
+Special thanks goes out to the authors of [Guacamol](https://pubs.acs.org/doi/10.1021/acs.jcim.8b00839) ([Github](https://github.com/BenevolentAI/guacamol)).
+Their code was very helpful in implementing our experiments.